Nilesh424/Nilesh424.github.io/_posts/2025-05-05-Windows_CPP_Programming.md

     return start;
 }

-If you can read, you can possibly guess that it returns the DLL Name from given path.
+If you can read, you can guess that it returns the DLL Name from the given path.
 However, the path that is supplied to is the UNICODE_STRING path, from the FullDllName.

 Takes in the pointer to the structure holding the WHCAR path buffer and its length.
 Gets me the file Name.
 DLL path C:\Windows\XYZ\PQR\ [Crypt32.dll]<--- this.

-It calcualtes the end of the string buffer using the field length.
+It calculates the end of the string buffer using the field length.
-Then it scans from the end, looking for the last path seperator character.
+Then it scans from the end, looking for the last path separator character.
-If found it returns a pointer the character immediately after the seperator.
+If found, it returns a pointer to the character immediately after the separator.
-If no seperator is found, it just assumes the the whole string is the filename and returns the original start pointer.
+If no separator is found, it just assumes the whole string is the filename and returns the original start pointer.
 {%endhighlight%}

 <br>
 {%highlight cpp%}

 typedef struct _Module_Info {
     WCHAR BaseName[MAX_MODULE_NAME_LEN];